 Children are often left in the car by their parents, but sometimes they are left by babysitters and daycare providers.
 If these children die, families may be able to assert a wrongful death claim against the person who was negligent.

-If your child died after someone left them in a hot car, contact the skilled wrongful death attorneys at Stephens, Anderson & Cummings to review your legal options and see if you are entitled to file a wrongful death claim.
+If your child died after someone left them in a hot car, contact a skilled personal injury lawyer in Fort Worth at Stephens, Anderson & Cummings to review your legal options and see if you are entitled to file a wrongful death claim.

 Contact us today by calling (877) 920-9009 to set up a free, no obligation consultation.